tylerneylon/small_notes/mind_model/mind_model.md

 In this case, I suspect humans learn a process in a more explicit manner.
 I'm convinced that humans learn rational behaviors as action sequences which are initiated by triggers.
-For example, when I want to write an idea that's already well formed in my mind, I'll either record a voice memo of the outline, or I'll type an outline draft in google docs.
+For example, when I want to write about an idea that's already well formed in my mind, I'll either record a voice memo of the outline, or I'll type up a draft in google docs.
 That's part of my personal process.
 The trigger is the combination of (a) wanting to write an article, and (b) not needing to do more research, that is, feeling confident I'm ready to write.
 The action sequence, at a high level, is to make the outline.